General Lab Information

 Lawful Permanent Residents of the United States

-Lawful permanent residents of the United States (US) must bring their US Green Card (the US Green Card or the I-551 stamp must be valid for the duration of the visit or assignment) AND a Government-issued identification document which includes a photograph, such as a driver's license, with them upon their initial check-in at BNL and each time their visa status changes thereafter or a new BNL ID badge is issued.
+Lawful permanent residents of the United States (US) must bring their US Green Card (the US Green Card or the I-551 stamp must be valid for the duration of the visit) AND a REAL ID driver’s license with them upon their initial check-in at BNL and each time their visa status changes thereafter or a new BNL ID badge is issued.
 If you currently do not hold a US Green Card, you may bring your original passport with the I-551 stamp as identification until your US Green Card is issued.
-Please note that the passport must be valid for the duration of the visit or assignment.
+Please note that the passport must be valid for the duration of your access.

 U.S. Sponsored Visa Holders